aaronhance/SharpLapse/README.md

 # SharpLapse

-To run you need the AVIFile.dll that is included in the build zip.
+To run you need to move the AVIFile.dll to the executable's directory.